freenas/freenas-docs/userguide/system.rst

 :command:`sedhelper` wrapper script to ease SED administration from the command line.

-By default, SED are not locked until the administrator takes ownership of them.
-This is done by explicitly configuring a global or per-device password in the %brand% |web-ui| and adding the password to the SEDs.
+By default, SEDs are not locked until the administrator takes ownership of them.
+Ownership is taken by explicitly configuring a global or per-device password in the %brand% |web-ui| and adding the password to the SEDs.

 A password-protected SED protects the data stored on the device when the device is physically removed from the %brand% system.
-This allows secure disposal of the device without having to first wipe its contents.
-If the device is instead removed to be repurposed on another system, it can only be unlocked if the password is known.
+This allows secure disposal of the device without having to first wipe the contents.
+Repurposing a SED on another system requires the SED password.

 .. _Deploying SEDs: